Pre-Raphaelite Brotherhood: Public controversy

 By 1853 the original PRB had virtually dissolved, with only Holman Hunt remaining true to its stated aims.
 But the term "Pre-Raphaelite" stuck to Rossetti and others, including William Morris and Edward Burne-Jones, with whom he became involved in Oxford in 1857.
-Hence the term Pre-Raphaelite is associated with the much wider and long-lived art movement, including the dreamy, yearning images of women produced by Rossetti and several of his followers.
+Hence the term Pre-Raphaelite is associated with a much wider and long-lived art movement.

 Later developments and influence

 Artists influenced by the brotherhood include John Brett, Philip Calderon, Arthur Hughes, Gustave Moreau, Evelyn De Morgan, Frederic Sandys (who entered the Pre-Raphaelite circle in 1857) and John William Waterhouse.
 Ford Madox Brown, who was associated with them from the beginning, is often seen as most closely adopting the Pre-Raphaelite principles.
 One follower who developed his own distinct style was Aubrey Beardsley, who was pre-eminently influenced by Burne-Jones.

 After 1856, Dante Gabriel Rossetti became an inspiration for the medievalising strand of the movement.
 He was the link between the two types of Pre-Raphaelite painting (nature and Romance) after the PRB became lost in the later decades of the century.
 Rossetti, although the least committed to the brotherhood, continued the name and changed its style.
-He began painting versions of femme fatales using models like Jane Morris, in paintings such as Proserpine, The Day Dream, and La Pia de' Tolomei.
+He began painting versions of femme fatales using models including Jane Morris, in paintings such as Proserpine, The Day Dream, and La Pia de' Tolomei.
 His work influenced his friend William Morris, in whose firm Morris, Marshall, Faulkner & Co. he became a partner, and with whose wife Jane he may have had an affair.
 Ford Madox Brown and Edward Burne-Jones also became partners in the firm.
 Through Morris's company, the ideals of the Pre-Raphaelite Brotherhood influenced many interior designers and architects, arousing interest in medieval designs and other crafts leading to the Arts and Crafts movement headed by William Morris.
 Holman Hunt was involved with the movement to reform design through the Della Robbia Pottery company.

 After 1850, Hunt and Millais moved away from direct imitation of medieval art.
 They stressed the realist and scientific aspects of the movement, though Hunt continued to emphasise the spiritual significance of art, seeking to reconcile religion and science by making accurate observations and studies of locations in Egypt and Palestine for his paintings on biblical subjects.
 In contrast, Millais abandoned Pre-Raphaelitism after 1860, adopting a much broader and looser style influenced by Reynolds.
 William Morris and others condemned his reversal of principles.